Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: The stationary phase

-\begin{remark} The limiting diffusion is invariant with respect to the limiting Gaussian distribution in the Bernstein von-Mises theorem.
-The matrix $A$ in \ref{eq:limiting_sde} is the damping factor quantifying the loss in mixing due to sub-sampling. \end{remark}
+\begin{remark} The limiting diffusion is invariant with respect to $N(0, I^{-1}(x_0))$, i.e. the limiting Gaussian distribution in Bernstein von-Mises theorem.
+Moreover, The matrix $A$ in \ref{eq:limiting_sde} is the damping factor quantifying the loss in mixing due to sub-sampling. \end{remark}

 \begin{remark} When the model is well-specified i.e $P = F_{x_0}$, $\mathbb{E}S_i(x_0, Y) = 0$.
 By Jensen's inequality,